Tarif24/Portfolio_Website_React/README.md

 [![Product Screen Shot][product-screenshot]][Live-Demo]

-This is my first project in web dev which has taught me so much.
-This project is very simple and is the simplist and most basic form of web dev.
-This is my portfolio project and it breaks down everything into 5 distinct sections profile, about, experience, projects and contact.
-In my opinion this is a very clean and simple first project and first portfolio and welcome anyone who would like to copy the repo go through it adn make it thier own.
+This is my portfolio project, it was originaly a vanila html,css and js project but I decided to convert it to use react and this showed me the benefits of using a powerful library such as react.
+It breaks down everything into 5 distinct sections profile, about, experience, projects and contact.
+In my opinion this is a very clean and simple first project that uses react and welcome anyone who would like to copy the repo go through it and make it thier own.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>